Ellison Street Project

 How was the developer selected?

-A Request for Proposals (RFP) Issued for 135 W. Ellison St. (former Wood Shopping Center) & 114 W. Ellison St. (West Building) on August 9, 2019.
-For the property at 135 W. Ellison the city received two proposals.
+A Request for Proposals (RFP) Issued for 135 W. Ellison St. (former Wood Shopping Center) on August 9, 2019.
+The city received two proposals.
 One from BTX Old Town, LLC and one from David Shipman & Tim Windmiller.
-For the property at 114 W. Ellison the city received one proposal from Matt Aiken & Aaron Wimberley.

 Who was part of the process that selected the developer?